Idea-Pool/aws-testing/docs/aws-services/index.md

 By understanding these AWS services and their associated testing activities, you can effectively test and ensure the reliability, performance, and security of your applications and infrastructure on the AWS platform.

 {: .note }
 > It's important to note that the list of AWS services provided above is not exhaustive.
-AWS offers a wide range of services catering to diverse use cases and industries.
->
 > As you explore and work with AWS, you may come across additional services that are relevant to your specific needs and testing requirements.
 We encourage you to extend this list based on your experiences and share your insights with the community.
 >
 > If you have valuable expertise or testing insights related to AWS services not mentioned here, **we welcome you to contribute to this guide**.
 Your contributions can enhance the collective knowledge and benefit others who are navigating the world of AWS testing.